lightning/bolts/04-onion-routing.md

   - if the amount paid is less than the amount expected:
     - MUST fail the HTLC.
   - if the amount paid is more than twice the amount expected:
     - SHOULD fail the HTLC.
-This allows the sender to reduce information leakage by altering the amount while not allowing for accidental gross overpayment:
+This allows the origin node to reduce information leakage by altering the amount while not allowing for accidental gross overpayment:
       1. type: PERM|16 (`incorrect_payment_amount`)
   - if the `cltv_expiry` is too low:
     - MUST fail the HTLC:
       1. type: 17 (`final_expiry_too_soon`)
-  - if the `outgoing_cltv_value` does not match the `cltv_expiry` of the HTLC at the final hop:
+  - if the `outgoing_cltv_value` does not match the `cltv_expiry` of the HTLC at the final node:
     1. type: 18 (`final_incorrect_cltv_expiry`)
     2. data:
        * [`4`:`cltv_expiry`]
-  - if the `amt_to_forward` is greater than the `incoming_htlc_amt` of the HTLC at the final hop:
+  - if the `amt_to_forward` is greater than the `incoming_htlc_amt` of the HTLC at the final node:
     1. type: 19 (`final_incorrect_htlc_amount`)
     2. data:
        * [`4`:`incoming_htlc_amt`]